austingriffith94/hedging_error/README.md

 # hedging_error
 Hedging Error and Profit and Loss Calculations
     This series of classes and code solves for the profit and loss and cumulative hedging error of a set of stock prices and options.
 In this case, there is are csvs provided that have historical values of the interest rates and the sec prices of Alphabet/Google stocks.
 Another csv provided has historical option prices for Alphabet/Google.
+The output of the function is a results csv holds data per date.
+The spot price, value of the option, implied volatility, delta value, cumulative hedging error, and profit and loss are provided for the date range provided.
+The dates can be altered in the main.cpp code if the user desires.

 # functions explanation:
 ## stdnormalcdf.h and stdnormalcdf.cpp: